Plaputta/jquery.event.special.fastclick/README.md

 To prevent ghost clicks (because the browser still does trigger the click event after fastclick was triggered), any clicks on that area in a defined amount of time are cancelled.

-This version has been tested on iOS browsers - fastclick will not work on desktop browsers that don't support touch events (you can test it with ripple, though).
+This version has been tested on iOS browsers and in Google Chrome.

+If you have [Modernizr](http://modernizr.com/) included, binding `fastclick` will fallback on jQuery's `click` when the browser doesn't support touch.

 ## Usage